rontea/theme_wf/README.md

 ```
 - No NPM publish but will be release under change log
 - Make sure to git pull for the update version number
+- Can be move to feature for specific feature
+- semantic increment

-### Feature
+### Feature - sample
+- Create feature branch
-- Merge featured to develop
+- Create feature coming from develop
-- Push to develop
+- Merge to Beta or Alpha

 ```git
 # Create a feature branch from develop